 ‘The best way out is always through.’

 There are a number of different disorders associated with anxiety.
-Here is a list of the anxiety disorders that I offer counselling for.
+Here is a list of the anxiety disorders that we offer counselling for.

 Generalized Anxiety Disorder: a psychological disorder characterized by excessive or disproportionate anxiety about several aspects of life, such as work, social relationships, or financial matters.